 Step 3: Place the brats in the skillet and stir in the onions around them.

-Step 4: Once the brats are browned on the first side (3 to 4 minutes), use tongs to turn them over and carefully pour in ½ cup water, beer or stock and immediately cover with a lid and reduce the heat to medium-low.
+Step 4: Once the brats are browned (3 to 4 minutes per side), carefully pour in 1/2 cup water, beer or stock and immediately cover with a lid and reduce the heat to medium-low.

 Step 5: Continue to cook for about 10 more minutes, or until they reach an internal temperature of 160° F (71° C), verified with an instant-read thermometer.

-The total cook time will be about 13 to 15 minutes, depending on the size of the brats.
+The total cooking time will be about 13 to 15 minutes, depending on the size of the brats.

 Step 6: Remove the sausages from the skillet and increase the heat to reduce the liquid for a few minutes until a sauce consistency is reached, stirring frequently.
 Taste and season.
 Serve the brats topped with the onions and sauce.
 Enjoy!